kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 # Ledger contract

 The Marmalade token standard provides interfaces that enable you to define, mint, and secure tokens.
-As discussed in [Layered contract architecture](/build/nft-marmalade/contract-architecture), the contract that provides the core functionality to create, manage, and transfer tokens minted using the Marmalade token standard is the Marmalade ledger contract.
+As discussed in [Layered contract architecture](/build/nft-marmalade/contract-architecture), the Marmalade ledger contract provides the core functionality to create, manage, and transfer tokens minted using the Marmalade token standard.
 The ledger contract records and manages all token-related activity to ensure every transaction is accurate, every policy is enforced, and every account is up-to-date.

 This part of the documentation describes the functions and capabilities defined in the Marmalade ledger contract.